Se habla español

 Unsprung weight is an essential factor that is often overlooked but significantly affects vehicle performance and handling.
 Here is how unsprung weight impacts your vehicle:

-• Impact on Vehicle Dynamics: Automotive engineers pay close attention to unsprung weight, which refers to vehicle parts that are not supported by the suspension system.
+• Impact on Vehicle Dynamics: Automotive engineers pay close attention to unsprung weight, which refers to vehicle parts not supported by the suspension system.
 This includes the wheels, tires, and associated drivetrain components.

 • Rotating Mass Effects: Components contributing to unsprung weight often form part of the vehicle’s rotating mass.
 When the rotating mass increases, acceleration needs more power, impacting vehicle responsiveness.